oluwaCKA/Assignments/oluwaCKA..md

 ## 🚀 About Me
-I'm a Front-end developer, a digital artist, and a tech enthusiast I am open to internship or any frontend entry level job to help improve my skill in this career path I have chosen...
+I'm a Front-end developer, a digital artist, and a tech enthusiast.
+I am open to internship or any frontend entry level job to help improve my skill in this career path I have chosen...